oneapi-src/oneDPL/rfcs/archived/asynchronous_api_general/readme.md

 thread can only return when the algorithm finishes (for details, see [algorithms.parallel.exec] section of the C++ standard).

-To address this demand, [oneDPL experimental asynchronous algorithms] have been added that do not block the calling thread.
+To address this demand, [experimental asynchronous algorithms](#onedpl-experimental-asynchronous-algorithms) have been added that do not block the calling thread.
 Then oneDPL added the experimental functionality for [dynamic selection](https://uxlfoundation.github.io/oneDPL/dynamic_selection_api_main.html) that also allows starting asynchronous work and waiting for its completion later.